June 8, Wednesday

 If I hadn’t needed a baby gift for Ronnie, I wouldn’t have bothered with Serona.

 Serona was a colony established by German Templars over 140 years ago.
 Over the years it fell into disrepair and the site became a blight in the heart of Tel Aviv’s vibrant business district.
 So in 2006 it was given a second life.
-Today, it’s a Tel AvIMG_2945iv hot spot.
+Today, it’s a Tel Aviv hot spot.

 Thirty-three of the original buildings have been painstakingly restored and now house upscale boutiques, a collection of galleries, cafes, and trendy restaurants and bars.
 It’s all very European, terribly chic.

 But what’s really impressive is the new market building that forms the base of three sky-scrapers that sit like a triple top hat above it.
-In the market, everything is IMG_2965to eat, or to make what you eat.
+In the market, everything is to eat, or to make what you eat.
 All food.
 All gorgeous.

 Want a beautiful kosher rib roast?
 Feel a little sushi-ish?
 Have a yen for serious cheese?
 It’s there.
 It’s edgy.
 It’s creative.
 In fact it’s so visually stunning, it’s a shock to the system.